matthewjward/matthewjward.github.io/_posts/2024-08-07-citizen-ops.md

 ![RAG pattern](/assets/images/citizen-ops/rag.png)

 We generally build integrations using Azure Logic Apps.
 The Logic App team recently announced new connectors for Azure AI Search and Azure OpenAI.
-This opened the door to easily extending current integration implementations for our users, without needig to build entirely new AI solutions.
+This opened the door to easily extending current integration implementations for our customers, without needing to build entirely new AI solutions.

 I created a new, reusable ingestion workflow.
-The workflow receives a small payload containing the request and response information from an attempted system integration, as well as some accompanying metadata that provides context to help improve quality of the results.
+The workflow receives a small payload containing the request and response information from an attempted system integration, as well as some accompanying metadata that provides context to help improve the quality of the results.
 This new workflow leveraged Azure OpenAI to 'vectorise' the payload, and Azure AI Search to store the payload and its vector.

 ![Ingestion flow](/assets/images/citizen-ops/ingestion-flow.png)